BieremaBoyzProgramming/chessRating/README.txt

 =======================

-The Chess Rating Calculator is a JavaScript application to compute ratings for tournament chess games, using a slight simplification of the USCF ranking system.
+The Chess Rating Calculator is a JavaScript application to compute ratings for tournament chess games, using a modified version of the USCF ranking system.
+The changes are designed to better model the strengths of young players competing infrequently, at an annual tournament.

 Compatibility
 -------------